Kharkovlanok/caponeme/README.md

 - Log in to the AWS console
 - Go to CloudFormation service
 - Create new stack and upload the `capmeonesim.yaml` file you downloaded.
-- Allow the template to create IAM resources on your behalf and create the stack.
+- Allow the template to create IAM resources on your behalf, as well as to require the **CAPABILITY\_AUTO\_EXPAND** capability and create the stack.
-- Take note of the S3 Bucket name from the CloudFormation Template Outputs, navigate to this bucket and upload some text files inside
 - Click on the `SSRFWebURL` URL from the CloudFormation Template Outputs, it will redirect you to the vulnerable web application.

 *This is the page you should expect to see:*